-Northwest Health Foundation values the resiliency of communities, their ability to recover and persevere even while confronting health adversity.
-We know that strong community connections, friends and family are essential for resiliency, navigating life's challenges and prospering.
+Northwest Health Foundation values the resiliency of communities, their ability to recover and persevere even while confronting adversity.
+We know strong community connections, friends and family are essential for resiliency, navigating life's challenges and prospering.

 So is a place at the decision-making table.

 Communities need the power and resources to sit at that table, to help dispel beliefs and practices that do not produce results, and to help shape those that do.
 From local school boards to the state legislature, parents and families should have a voice.
 When communities are able to invest in developing leadership and advocacy skills, they can make a bigger and longer lasting impact.